Skip to main content

 Woman Standing in front of a cruise ship

-I remember the first time I sailed on an Oasis Class ship in 2014 and was amazed at how something that large was able to float on the water!
+In 2014, I set sail on an Oasis Class ship for the first time and was amazed at how something that large could float on the water!
 It sure was not the size of my first cruise onboard Disney Magic in the early 2000s.
-Yet, I thought that was impressive, too.

-Even today after six cruises onboard Oasis Class ships, I never truly can comprehend how large a cruise ship actually is.
-They are true engineering feats that continue to get bigger, bolder, and better than ever before.
+Even today, after nearly a dozen cruises onboard Oasis Class ships, as well as one aboard Icon of the Seas, I never can comprehend how large a cruise ship actually is.
+They are engineering feats that continue to get bigger, bolder, and better than ever before.

 What is the biggest cruise ship at sea?